A practice that's built on solid experience

 Across Australia, our core areas of focus are Corporate, Banking & Finance, Litigation & Dispute Resolution and Antitrust & Competition.

 Our view has always been that if you want to succeed in China then you have to know China well.
-We've had a Hong Kong office since 1980 and we were the first international law firm to open an office in Beijing in 1985 (our Shanghai office in 1993.
-We have since built a full-service capability in mainland China - our team includes lawyers in corporate/M&A, capital markets, banking and finance, real estate, employment, intellectual property, competition/antitrust, anti-corruption, dispute resolution and financial regulatory.
+We've had a Hong Kong office since 1980 and we were the first international law firm to open an office in Beijing in 1985, followed by our Shanghai office in 1993.
+We have since built a full-service capability - our team includes lawyers in corporate/M&A, capital markets, banking and finance, real estate, employment, intellectual property, competition/antitrust, anti-corruption, dispute resolution and financial regulatory.
 We find that international and Chinese clients value this on the ground commitment because it delivers results.
 They can see that our in-China capability is built on the solid know-how that comes from more than three decades of experience.

 We work with international and Chinese clients